Content Marketing 11 min read

 Benchmark what you have, try this for a month, and see how your social media metrics fare.
 You can easily tune this up (or down), depending on the data gathered.

-Frequency and timing go hand in hand.
+Remember as well: Timing is key.
+Frequency and timing go hand-in-hand.
 You may be releasing enough posts but if it goes live an hour late or an hour advance, you’ve wasted precious time.
-Refer to the table above for scheduling your social media postings.

 Imagine, you’re the bus.
 You wouldn’t want to upset nor miss passengers in waiting, would you?